 A leaky gut diet can be flexible and personalized based on an individual’s nutritional needs and trigger foods.
 It may take some time to figure out what foods your body can tolerate and which ones it can’t.
 Consult a registered dietitian to ensure the compliance with your food intolerances and limit any nutritional deficiencies.

 Need some fun meal ideas?
-Here are a couple to get you started.
+Here are a couple of meal plans to get you started.

 - Breakfast: Omelet packed with your favorite veggies, a fruit smoothie with chia seeds, or Greek yogurt with fruit and granola on top.